Causes of Miscarriage

 Chromosomal abnormalities are the most common cause of early miscarriage.
-They are detected in 50-85 percent of miscarried pregnancy tissue, which, as standard practice is usually analyzed after a miscarriage takes place, to help determine the cause.
+They are detected in 50 to 85 percent of miscarried pregnancy tissue, which, as standard practice, is usually analyzed after a miscarriage takes place, to help determine the cause.
+3

 Most people have 23 pairs of chromosomes.
-Chromosomes are basically blocks of DNA.
-They are the mechanism by which parents pass their genes onto their offspring, determining characteristics like hair and eye color and the possibility of carrying – or being affected by – hereditary diseases like sickle cell disease.
+Chromosomes are basically blocks of DNA; the mechanism by which parents pass their genes onto their offspring, determining characteristics like hair and eye color and the possibility of carrying – or being affected by – hereditary diseases like sickle cell disease.

 If an embryo has more or fewer than 23 pairs of chromosomes, this is a chromosomal abnormality and the zygote will be vulnerable to miscarriage, either during its embryo stage or when it develops into a fetus.

 A multitude of potential problems stemming from chromosomal abnormalities can affect the embryo or fetus.
 It can take an unpredictable amount of time for an embryo or fetus to develop enough for it to become clear that, due to its chromosomal makeup, it would be unlikely to survive after birth.
 It is at this point, usually in the first trimester, that miscarriage will occur.

 Types of chromosomal abnormalities which commonly lead to miscarriage include: 4